 How to take Care of llamas?

-Raising llamas on a farm is slightly different from the other farm animals, they are low maintenance but they get spoiled quite easily and spoiled llamas are super hard to keep.
+Raising llamas on a farm is slightly different from the other farm animals, they are low maintenance but they get spoiled quite easily and spoiled llamas are super hard to keep depending on the types of llamas.
 Here are some tips that are going to help you in raising llamas rightly;

 Provide the right environment

 Because of their heavy coats, llamas do not do well in heat, make sure the farm you build has enough vents.
 You can also add an air conditioner to make it more favorable for this cute little creature.

 Let alone llamas, almost all members of the Camelidae family need to get vaccinated against bacterial and viral diseases; Clostridium, Anthrax, Leptospirosis, Rabies, West Nile Virus, Eastern Equine Encephalitis, Equine Rhinopneumonitis, Bovine Viral Diarrhea Virus, and Rotaviruses.
 So, if you want to raise healthy llamas, generate more profit, minimize overall vet bills, get them vaccinated as the vet suggests.

 Give them easy access to pasture or hay